aohorodnyk/fish-nvm/README.md

 fisher install edc/bass
 ```

+## Configuration

+Fish NVM is designed to work out of the box.
+However, you can customize its behavior by setting the following environment variables:

+* `nvmrc_enable` (default: `yes`): Enables or disables Fish NVM.
+Set to `no` to disable.
+* `nvmrc_announce` (default: `yes`): Enables or disables the announcement of the Node.js version change.
+Set to `no` to disable.

 ## Usage

 After successful installation, Fish NVM operates automatically.
 Whenever you navigate into a directory containing a `.nvmrc` file (either in the current directory or any parent directory), Fish NVM auto-detects and loads the required version of Node.js.
 If the required version isn't installed, Fish NVM initiates the installation process.